CrossTheRoadElec/Phoenix6-Documentation/source/docs/why-pro.rst

 -----------------------

 - New and improved :doc:`control output types </docs/api-reference/api-usage/device-specific/talonfx/talonfx-control-intro>` and :doc:`closed-loop </docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests>` configuration.
-- Improved :ref:`Motion Magic <docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests:motion magic>` with jerk control and support for modifying the profile on the fly.
+- Improved :ref:`Motion Magic® <docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests:motion magic®>` with jerk control and support for modifying the profile on the fly.
 - Kalman-based algorithms to reduce latency while maintaining smooth data.
 - :ref:`Fuse a CANcoder <fusedcancoder>` with the motor's internal rotor, getting absolute data all the time while using the fast internal sensor for closed looping.